tolinwei/tube-vim/README.md

      make && sudo make install
      ```

-     If you encounter issues during installation, or you need some guide for other distributions, try to refer to [this](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source) in YouCompleteMe's Github wiki.
+     If you encounter issues during installation, or you need some guide for other distributions, try to refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in YouCompleteMe's Github wiki.

 4. Then boom!
 You can just use the similar command to start the installation